-1 Introduction
+1. Introduction

 It is well documented that labor market outcomes vary substantially between and within skill groups.
-For instance, Heathcote, Perri, and Violante (2010) document an average college wage premium for men of 80%.
+For instance, [Heathcote et al.(2010)Heathcote, Perri, and Violante] document an average college wage premium for men of 80%.
 It is also known that there exist a substantial variation in wages even when controlling for education and other observable characteristics.
 In addition, according to CPS data for 1996 - 2014, the average unemployment rate for male college graduates is 2.8%, while that of high-school dropouts is 8.7%, indicating that lower-skilled workers face higher unemployment risk.

 In this paper we study the effect of these heterogeneity features on the optimal design of an unemployment insurance (UI) system.
-The analysis is based on a general equilibrium model with incomplete markets, search frictions, ex-ante skill heterogeneity, and individual productivity shocks.
-The model generates heterogeneity in unemployment rates and dispersed wage and asset distributions.
+The analysis is based on a general equilibrium model with incomplete markets, search frictions, ex-ante skill